 After hours of flying, you have finally arrived and are about to embark on one of the most enriching chapters of your life.
 Be sure to plan in advance to find out information about local transportation such as a shuttle, taxi, BART and/or bus to get from the airport to campus.
-You might also want to download a ride sharing app such as Lyft, Uber, or Sidecar on your mobile device to request a ride.
+You might also want to download a ride sharing app such as Lyft, or Uber on your mobile device to request a ride.

 If you haven’t found housing before arrival, BIO offers a list of resources that can help you find a place to stay.
-The office assists international students in finding housing through a Cal Student Roommate Search Tool.
+The office also assists international students in finding housing through a Cal Student Roommate Search Tool.
 Students complete the spreadsheet and contact others on the document to find roommates.

 At this stage, you will have a lot of things to manage: registering for classes, meeting your advisors, getting acquainted with your new neighborhood.
 During this process, it’s completely normal to feel culture shock.
 Here is some advice on how to make the cultural adjustment.
 It may help if you join one of the student organizations on campus and meet some of your colleagues.

-If you are a prospective international graduate student and need some advice prior to making the move to the U.S., visit the Berkeley International Office website.
+If you are a prospective international graduate student and need advice prior to making the move to the U.S., visit the Berkeley International Office website.